andris2583/SzakdolgozatFE/README.md

 - components not getting destroyed after logout
 - megosztás user, link stb
 - ~~see other peoples profiles~~
-- search for others profiles by username
+- ~~search for others profiles by username~~
+- like in imageViewDialog
+- order by likes or views

 - ~~Every user has default liked photos collection~~